JeremyTheModernist/tutorials-managing-global-state-with-react-hooks/README.md

-# Hook into global state
+# Managing global state with React Hooks

 This is the tutorial code for my article **Hook into global state**.
 You can visit this article here:

--   <a href="https://www.jeremysbarnes.com/blog/hook-into-global-state" target="_blank">Hook into global state</a>
+-   <a href="https://www.jeremysbarnes.com/blog/managing-global-state-with-react-hooks" target="_blank">Hook into global state</a>

 ## Overview